Wolf's Crossing Road Improvements

 Upon completion of the temporary connection, traffic will begin using the new configuration and the section of Wolf’s Crossing Road from the new connection east to 248th Avenue will be closed permanently.

-PHASE THREE - The final stage of the project will occur in late 2017 or 2018 and will include the reconstruction of Wolf’s Crossing Road from the point of the temporary connection to the CN Railroad line.
+PHASE THREE (scheduled to begin the week of Monday, June 26, pending weather and other unforeseen circumstances) - The final stage of the project will occur in summer 2017 and will include the reconstruction of Wolf’s Crossing Road from the point of the temporary connection to the CN Railroad line.
 This phase will require a multi-week shut down of Wolf’s Crossing Road from the CN Railroad line to 95th Street.

 All work is weather dependent.